 Taxpayers are permitted to rely on the notice until final guidance is used.

 By way of background, under the Act, non-profits that make certain fringe benefits available to their employees are required pay tax on these benefits as if they were unrelated business income.

 For the first time, UBIT applies not to income, but to expenses.
 It appears as though Congress may have been trying to put non-profit organizations on equal footing with taxable organizations that can no longer deduct these benefits.
-See my prior blog post for a further explanation of the provisions.
+See our prior LEGALcurrents for a further explanation of the provisions.

 The new guidance focuses on determining the amount of parking expense that counts as a qualified transit fringe benefit.

 The easy case is where the taxpayer leases parking spots from a third party.
 In that case, UBIT is imposed on the amount that the taxpayer pays for the parking.

 The plot thickens where the taxpayer owns or leases all or part of the parking facility.
 The IRS first specifies that the cost of parking can be computed using any reasonable method.
 It then goes on to provide some specifics on what is and isn’t reasonable, and to provide a sample methodology.